sumwale/keepassxc-unlock/README.md

 `keepassxc-unlock` service will be able to lock/unlock the databases correctly.

-Some sessions like Hyprland do not support systemd-logind's session lock/unlock which will cause `loginctl lock-session`/`unlock-session` to fail.
+Some sessions like Hyprland do not support systemd-logind's session lock/unlock which will cause `loginctl lock-session`/`unlock-session` to be useless.
 For such cases explicit D-Bus calls to toggle the `LockedHint` property as well as those to lock the KeePassXC databases will be required.
 For example, a script like below can be used instead of the screen lock program: